Unicode equivalence: Combining and precomposed characters

-For consistency with other standards, and for greater flexibility, Unicode also provides codes for many elements that are not used on their own, but are meant instead to modify or combine with a preceding base character.
-Examples of these combining characters are and the Japanese diacritic dakuten.
+For consistency with other standards and greater flexibility, Unicode also provides codes for many elements that are not used on their own but are meant instead to modify or combine with a preceding base character.
+Examples of those combining characters are and the Japanese diacritic dakuten.

 In the context of Unicode, character composition is the process of replacing the code points of a base letter followed by one or more combining characters into a single precomposed character; and character decomposition is the opposite process.

-In general, precomposed characters are defined to be canonically equivalent to the sequence of their base letter and subsequent combining diacritic marks, in whatever order these may occur.
+In general, precomposed characters are defined to be canonically equivalent to the sequence of their base letter and subsequent combining diacritic marks, whatever order they may occur.